NUBIC/dagnabit/README.md

 by you, or you can let dagnabit do it:

     class Edge < ActiveRecord::Base
-      extend Dagnabit::Edge::Associations
+      extend Dagnabit::Edge::Activation
       edge_for 'Vertex'     # sets up belongs_to associations called "parent" and "child" end

-See the library documentation for details on methods provided by the Connectivity modules.
+For further information, see the library API documentation.
 Also see the listing of the `dagnabit-test` program.

 Copyright
 =========